-- iv.
-The Quiet Zone may also set their floor hours earlier then the listed quiet hours to foster an environment conducive to the goals of that community. - v.
+iv.
 Finals Week- 20hr quiet hours are implemented during finals week of both semesters.
 The Residence Hall Association may set "normal" hours between 12pm-2pm and 6pm-8pm.
 All students must strictly adhere to these hours to create an atmosphere for studying and preparation for exams.